What we know about Israel’s allegations against UN staffers in Gaza | KRDO

 An Israeli official told CNN on Friday that Israel shared information about 12 staffers allegedly involved in the October 7 attacks both with UNRWA and the US.

+Israel passed a dossier to the US government that includes specific and as-yet unverified accusations against the 12 UNWRA employees, The New York Times reported on Sunday.

+The dossier alleges one person is accused of kidnapping a woman, another is said to have distributed ammunition, while another employee is described as participating in a kibbutz massacre in which 97 people were killed, the Times reported, adding that it had verified the identify of one of the employees.
+Two Western officials told the Times they had been briefed on the dossier but had not yet verified the claims.

 UNRWA Commissioner-General Philippe Lazzarini has said he received “information about the alleged involvement of several employees.”
-To protect the agency’s ability to deliver humanitarian assistance in Gaza, he decided “to immediately terminate the contracts of these staff members and launch an investigation in order to establish the truth,” according to a statement.
+To protect the agency’s ability to deliver humanitarian assistance in Gaza, he decided “to immediately terminate the contracts of these staff members and launch an investigation in order to establish the truth,” a statement said.

 Any UNRWA employee who was involved in acts of terror “will be held accountable, including through criminal prosecution,” he added.